floratos-lab/hipc-signature/admin_tool.md

 # Introduction

-This page describes how to properly build and use the CTD^2 Dashboard admin tool.
+This page describes how to properly build and use the HIPC Signature admin tool.

 # Environment Variables